 For right-handers:

-Used for serves, volleys, slices, overheads, and touch shots.
-Also for your non-dominant hand in two-handed backhands.
+Index knuckle and heel pad on bevel 2.
+Used for serves, volleys, slices, overheads, and the dominant hand in two-handed backhands.

 Classic but still useful all-court grip, flatter shots.